-Regardless of its appealing characteristics, this strategy also has some limitations:
+Regardless of its appealing characteristics this strategy also has some limitations:

-The modes of operation of operation of master and slave inverters differ substantially (see Fig. 3, [21,22]), the change between both modes being triggered by the presence/absence of the high frequency voltage in the microgrid.
-Though the filtering to detect the presence of the high frequency voltage is simple in principle [21], this may be difficult in practice, as the signals can be corrupted by noise in the acquisition system, harmonics in the voltages due to non-linear loads, transients, etc. Spurious detection of the high frequency voltage might result in frequent, unwanted transitions between master/slave modes, of unpredictable results.
+• The modes of operation of operation of master and slave inverters differ substantially (see Fig. 4, [21,22]).

+Switching between both modes is triggered by the presence/absence of the high frequency voltage in the microgrid.
+Though the filtering to detect the presence of the high frequency voltage is relatively simple [21], its implementation can be problematic in practice.
+The signals can be corrupted by noise in the acquisition system, harmonics in the voltages due to non-linear loads, transients, etc. Spurious detection of the high frequency voltage might result in repeated master/slave transitions, with unpredictable results.

-• For a given magnitude of the injected high frequency voltage at the filter output, the resulting high frequency component of the filter current i{Fhf} (4), will be function of the high frequency voltage v{Fhf} , the output filter impedance Z_F , and the equivalent high frequency impedance Z{hf} , seen at the point of connection of the inverter to the microgrid.
+• For a given magnitude of the injected high frequency voltage at the filter output, the resulting high frequency component of the filter current $i{Fhf}$ (4) will be function of the high frequency voltage $v{Fhf}$ , the output filter impedance

+$Z_F$ and the equivalent high frequency impedance at the point of connection of the inverter to the microgrid $Z{hf}$ .